vijaypapasani/sms_mailer/README.md

 You only need to call `lookup_carrier_by` if your phone and carrier attributes are named something other than `:phone` and `:carrier`.
 In the example above, the phone number attribute is `:phone_number` and the carrier attribute is `:carrier_name`.

+__NOTE:__ _This isn't 100% accurate.
+If the number changed carriers, it might return the wrong carrier.
+Also, it might return nil if it doesn't find the carrier.
+It uses fonefinder.net to perform the lookups._

 ## Other Fun Stuff
 Get the formatted email address:
 ```ruby